6 Best Cold Saws – Reviews & Buyer’s Guide 2023

 Step 1: Define Your Project

 - What size are the materials you’re cutting?
-This determines what blade depth you need.
+This determines the blade depth you need.
 Bigger workpieces require a larger blade.
 10 to 14 inches is the average range.

 - Do you need to cut at an angle?
-Many cold saws are able to miter or bevel up to 45 degrees in either direction; some can miter as high as 90.
-Know what sorts of angled cuts you need before you buy.
+Many cold saws can miter or bevel up to 45 degrees in either direction; some can miter as high as 90.

 Step 2: Rule Out Abrasive Chop Saws